-There are many theories that abound: your body craves nutrients your baby needs; your hormones are all out of whack and are preventing you from regulating your eating habits, or perhaps it's your body's way of protecting the baby.
-Bottom line, no one knows definitively why pregnant women have food cravings, but we do know that it's not a myth and that most pregnant women do experience some sort of change in their taste preferences: it's perfectly normal.
+Many theories abound: your body craves nutrients your baby needs; your hormones are all out of whack and are preventing you from regulating your eating habits, or perhaps it's your body's way of protecting the baby.
+Bottom line, no one knows definitively why pregnant women have food cravings, but we do know that it's not a myth and that most pregnant women do experience some change in their taste preferences: it's perfectly normal.

-Unfortunately, though, taste changes that result as a genuine biological or physiological need can also lead to excessive weight gain, which in turn can cause gestational diabetes and/or high blood pressure.
+Unfortunately, though, taste changes that result as a genuine biological or physiological need can also lead to excessive weight gain, which in turn can cause gestational diabetes or high blood pressure.
 So, while it's ok to indulge a craving, do so in moderation.
-As my midwife told me, "if eating 10 hot dogs a day wasn't a good idea before you got pregnant, why would you think it's a good idea now?"
+As my midwife told me, "if eating ten hot dogs a day wasn't a good idea before you got pregnant, why would you think it's a good idea now?"
 Use common sense and make smart food choices.
 There are always healthy alternatives to any craving, for example.

 Tips to avoid weight gain from pregnancy cravings

 - Instead of ice cream, go for non-fat frozen yoghurt.
 It will satisfy that need for something cool and creamy.